Aniket52kr/Lexisg-frontend-intern-test/README.md

 - 📚 View citations from legal documents
 - 🔗 Click to open the original PDF source in a new tab

-> Inspired by the legal research use case in the Lexi Frontend Assignment.

 ---